straider/coding-dojo/QuickReferenceGuide/Chapter 02 - Getting Started.md

 Args holds the command-line arguments, starting with the program name. os.Args provides access to raw command-line arguments.
 Note that the first value in this slice is the path to the program, and ```os.Args[ 1 : ]``` holds the arguments to the program.

 ### 2.6.
 UTF-8 Encoding

+> In Go, an individual code point ( i.e., a character ) is represented by a **rune** in memory.
+Unicode text — whether in files or in memory — must be represented using an encoding.
+The Unicode standard defines various Unicode Transformation Formats ( encodings ), such as UTF-8, UTF-16,and UTF-32.
+Go uses the UTF-8 encoding for strings.
+UTF-8 is the most widely used encoding; it is also the defacto standard encoding for text files and the default encoding for XML and
+JSON files.